JimDuggan/aimsir17/data-raw/Examples/05 Joining Data/README.md

-Example 4 - Exploring Energy Data
+Example 5 - Joining observations and eirgrid17
 ================

 R tools such as **dplyr** and **tidyr** can be used to summarise data